 If you do not agree with the results of an IRS tax audit, it may be possible for you to challenge or “appeal” the IRS’ findings.
 Be advised that, due to the complexity of this process, it is in your best interests to be represented by a skilled and experienced IRS tax audit, appeals and litigation attorney serving Los Angeles County.

 To initiate the process, you will need to prepare either a document called a “protest letter” or “written protest” or a tax court petition.
 Your protest letter, which should not be mailed to the Office of Appeals, but to the address on the letter informing you of your right to appeal, must explain which findings you disagree with, why you disagree with such findings, and the pertinent facts and laws to support your position.
 The filing of a tax court petition is more involved yet and must be done carefully so as to not lose important appeal rights.
 A Tax Attorney can help you prepare the strongest possible protest letter or tax court petition while guiding you through each stage of the IRS tax audit, appeals and litigation process, thus increasing your likelihood of success.

 LA County Tax Lawyers

 The Los Angeles County Tax Attorneys, CPAs and EAs at The Tax Law Offices of David W. Klasing are ready willing and able to help you with your tax audit or criminal tax investigation.
-For a reduced-rate consultation, call our Tax Law Offices today at 800-681-1295.
+For a reduced-rate consultation, call our Tax Law Offices today at (310) 492-5583 or 800-681-1295.
 Our two convenient Los Angeles County Satellite Tax Law Offices are located on Wilshire Boulevard in Los Angeles, and on Roscoe Boulevard in Panorama City.
 For a reduce rate initial consultation, call or schedule online today.
 Chances are good that we have a convenient location nearby to serve you.